 For the CFA analysis the subsections of the ice core were melted continuously in a way that separated meltwater from the potentially contaminated outside of the ice from the clean meltwater from the inside.
-This decontamination technique is effective and even gastight for solid ice (density $> 0.82 \,\mathrm{kgL^{-1}}$).
-However, we cannot completely exclude some minor contamination for the relatively porous firn, which is found at the top of the ice core, as it is possible that melt water is drawn upwards by capillary forces and that surface contaminants may be mixed in here.
+This decontamination technique is effective and even gastight for solid ice (density $> 0.82 \text{ kg L}^{-1}$).
+However, we cannot completely exclude some minor contamination for the relatively porous firn, which is found at the top of the ice core, as it is possible that meltwater is drawn upwards by capillary forces and that surface contaminants may be mixed in here.

-A fraction of the clean meltwater stream was used to feed a range of detectors to determine the concentrations of ions in the water using purpose-built spectrophotometric methods (Ca2+, Na+, NH4+ and NO3-), electrolytic conductivity and the concentration of insoluble particles (> $1.2 \,\mu m$) as detailed in Kaufmann et al. (2008) and references therein.
-All of these measurements were performed continuously during the melting of the ice-core section to produce continuous high-resolution record.
-Typical analytically limited resolutions were in the range of $0.5-1.0 \, cm$ governed by the smoothing of the individual detection methods.
+A fraction of the clean meltwater stream was used to feed a range of detectors to determine the concentrations of ions in the water using purpose-built spectrophotometric methods (Ca^{2+} , Na^+ , NH_4^+ , and NO_3^-), electrolytic conductivity, and the concentration of insoluble particles (> $1.2 \mu m$) as detailed in Kaufmann et al. (2008) and references therein.
+All of these measurements were performed continuously during the melting of the ice core section to produce a continuous high-resolution record.
+Typical analytically limited resolutions were in the range of 0.5-1.0 cm governed by the smoothing of the individual detection methods.

-5 2.4 Ion chromatography
+2.4 Ion chromatography

 The vials containing the discrete decontaminated aliquots of the ice core were melted at room temperature prior to the IC analysis.
 The vials were then placed into an autosampler to be measured.
-Simultaneous analysis of anions and cations was performed using a 2 channel Dionex ICS 5000+ Reagent-free HPIC system (Thermo Fischer).
-For the anion (cation) determination the Dionex IonPac AG18-Fast-4 μm guard column (IonPac CG12A-5 μm column) and the Dionex IonPac As18-Fast-4 μm analytical column (IonPac CS12A-5 μm column) were used.
-The measurements were calibrated with 7 internal standards, prepared from available anion and cation standards.
-Pre-mixed external standards were used for quality control.
-In this study, the IC provided a quantitative analysis of the concentration of Ca2+, Na+, NH4+, NO3-, K+, Mg2+, F-, MSA-, Cl-, Br- and SO42-.
+Simultaneous analysis of anions and cations was performed using a two-channel Dionex ICS 5000+ reagent-free HPIC system (Thermo Fisher).
+For the anion (cation) determination the Dionex IonPac AG18-Fast-4μm guard column (IonPac CG12A-5μm column) and the Dionex IonPac AS18-Fast-4μm analytical column (IonPac CS12A-5μm column) were used.
+The measurements were calibrated with seven internal standards, prepared from available anion and cation standards.
+Premixed external standards were used for quality control.
+In this study, the IC provided a quantitative analysis of the concentration of Ca2+, Na+, NH44, NO-3, K+, Mg2+, F-, MSA-, C1-, Br-, and SO2+4.